-With Sauce Labs, you can test your mobile applications on a variety of real Android and iOS mobile devices.
+With Sauce Labs, you can test your mobile applications on a variety of Android and iOS devices.
 If you do not have an app, consider using the Sauce Labs Swag Labs sample app for validating your account functionality as well as your tests.

 You can upload your app via the Sauce Labs UI or via the REST API.
 For information about uploading via the API, see Upload Files with the REST API.

 To upload an app via the Sauce Labs UI:

 On Sauce Labs, in the left panel, click LIVE and then click Mobile App.

 Click App Upload.
 You can either drag and drop an application, or browse for and select the file.
 We currently support *.apk Android app files, *.aab Android App Bundle files and *.ipa or *.zip iOS app files (*.zip files are parsed to determine whether a valid *.app bundle exists).
 Non-app file uploads are not supported in the UI at this time, but can be uploaded through the API.

 If you don't have an app to test, you can use the Sauce Labs sample mobile app.